Turfjs/turf/packages/turf-point-grid/README.md

-# turf-point-grid
+# @turf/point-grid

 # pointGrid

-Takes a bounding box and a cell depth and returns a set of [points](Point) in a grid.
+Takes a bounding box and a cell depth and returns a set of [points](http://geojson.org/geojson-spec.html#point) in a grid.

 **Parameters**